Loyal, affectionate, brave

-The Miniature Australian Shepherd (North American Miniature Australian Shepherd) is a very good looking breed with a relaxed, playful personality.
-It has a medium length coat that you most often find in blue or red merle or red and black tricolor - both with white and/or tan markings.
+Australian Shepherds of the miniature variety (mini Aussies) are herding dogs, historically used to aid ranchers working livestock in a variety of situations.
+Their natural instinct remains strong, and mini Aussies are well known for their intelligence, eagerness to please and trainability.
+Not only do they respond well to obedience training but it is highly recommended in order to direct their natural herding ability and inquisitive minds.
+Mini Aussies have a medium length coat that you most often find in blue or red merle or red and black tricolor - both with white and/or tan markings.
 The coat varies from straight to slightly wavy.
 This breed is highly intelligent and known for having a sort-of sixth sense about what its owner is thinking.
-This also makes them easy to train.
+This is what makes them so easy to train.
 Australian Shepherds really do well when you give them a job to do, as they are active and can get bored quite easily.
 They can also show signs of nervousness and destruction if left alone too long with no physical or mental stimulation.
 Overall, this will make a devoted family pet and does super well around children.

 Miniature Australian Shepherds are easygoing puppies that love to play.
 Courageous, loyal and affectionate, they are excellent children's companions especially active children.
 They make devoted friends and guardians.
 Very lively, agile and attentive, they are eager to please with a sixth sense about what the owner wants.
 Miniature Australian Shepherds are highly intelligent and easy to train.
 They can become nervous and destructive if left alone too much without enough mental and physical exercise.
 They need a job to do, as the breed is very intelligent, active and thus easily bored.
 Socialize your dog well when it is a puppy to avoid it becoming suspicious of strangers.
 Some like to nip people’s heels in an attempt to herd them.
 They need to be taught herding humans is not acceptable.
 A fine companion, it also enjoys working small stock.
 They are quiet workers.
 This breed is not usually dog aggressive.
 Make sure you are this dog's firm, confident, consistent pack leader to avoid Small Dog Syndrome, human induced behavior problems.
 Always remember, dogs are canines, not humans.
 Be sure to meet their natural instincts as animals.